 As Chief Executive of RZSS he significantly developed the wildlife conservation, education and research work of the Society.
-David is currently the Honorary Consul General for Norway in Scotland and in this role he hopes to help develop the links between the Scottish Seabird Centre and Norway, as the Centre is currently providing advice for the proposed national Seabird Centre on Norway’s north coast, above the Arctic Circle.
+David is currently the Honorary Consul General for Norway in Scotland.

-Hamish has been with the University of Edinburgh for a number of years in a variety of roles but prior to this had a varied career in retail, marketing and event management, with particular experience of the charity and third sectors.
+Hamish was with the University of Edinburgh for a number of years in a variety of roles but prior to this had a varied career in retail, marketing and event management, with particular experience of the charity and third sectors.

 A member of the Royal Horticultural Society, Hamish is an enthusiastic amateur gardener, with a particular interest in garden history, country house gardens and designed landscapes.